HARI SELDON & ROBERT HOUSE

 Different Goals: The Savior vs. The CEO

-Robert House, on the other hand, is an autocrat.
+Conversely, Robert House is an autocrat.
 His theory is designed to help him "win" the game of history.
-He uses his calculations to decide when to put himself in stasis, how to protect his specific interests (New Vegas), and how to emerge as the leader of the post-apocalyptic world.
-For House, the math is a tool for survival and personal control.
+He uses his calculations to decide when to enter stasis, how to protect New Vegas, and how to emerge as the undisputed leader of the post-apocalyptic world.
+For House, mathematics is a tool for survival and personal control.

 The Problem of the "Unknown Variable"

-In Fallout Season 2, House expresses frustration over "other players" at the table.
-He realizes that while he can predict the behavior of the masses, he cannot perfectly predict the actions of specific, powerful individuals—like Cooper Howard or the shadowy figures at Vault-Tec—who have the power to shift the timeline.
+Both theories falter when faced with unpredictable anomalies.
+In Asimov’s universe, this was The Mule, a mutant who defied statistical averages and derailed the Seldon Plan through individual power.
+In Fallout, House expresses frustration over "other players" at the table.
+He realizes that while he can predict the behavior of the masses, he cannot perfectly account for specific, powerful individuals—like Cooper Howard or the shadowy figures at Vault-Tec—who possess the agency to shift the timeline.

 Human Agency vs. Determinism

-Asimov suggests that while the "big picture" is set, individuals (like the Second Foundation) must work hard to keep it on track.
-House suggests that the world is a game of poker; the math tells you the odds, but a single "wild card" player can still ruin your perfect hand.
+These narratives ask whether the future is set in stone.
+Asimov suggests that while the "big picture" is determined, individuals (like the Second Foundation) must work tirelessly to keep the plan on track.
+House views the world as a game of poker: the math gives you the odds, but a single "wild card" player can still ruin a perfect hand.